addankisrinivas/addankisrinivas/README.md

 # <a href="https://www.linkedin.com/in/srinivasaddanki/">Srinivas Addanki</a>'s IT and Cybersecurity Project Portfolio 🔐

-Welcome to my IT and Cybersecurity project portfolio!
-I’m passionate about cybersecurity and enjoy solving tough problems through hands-on projects.
-Whether it’s managing vulnerabilities, detecting threats, or improving security processes, I love diving into the details and making systems safer.
-Below, you’ll find some of my work that shows how I’ve helped improve security operations and processes!
+Welcome to my IT and Data Analyst project portfolio!
+I’m passionate about turning raw data into meaningful insights that drive business decisions.
+With a strong foundation in data analytics, I specialize in extracting, transforming, and visualizing data to uncover patterns and optimize processes!

 ## ⚠️ Vulnerability Management Projects